lastland/licenser/README.markdown

 But rather than building a web application associated with GitHub, I prefer simple command line program that does simple, stupid operations.

-At now, licenser is nothing more than copy some files into a directory.
+At now, licenser is nothing more than a program which copies some files into a directory.
 However, I would like to add some other features, like adding copyright declarations, in the future.